 - 1800MHz (LTE FDD band 3) – Primarily serves urban areas due to its shorter propagation.
 This band provides wider channel bandwidth.

-4G+ coverage areas serve at least two LTE bands, i.e. bands 3 & 20 for networks in Ireland.
+4G+ coverage areas serve at least two LTE bands, e.g. bands 3 + 20 for networks in Ireland.
 When an LTE 6+ capable router connects in ‘4G+’ mode, it actually connects to multiple bands simultaneously.
 This is known as carrier aggregation.
+Higher end routers may connect three carriers, such as bands 1 + 3 + 20 in an area where band 1 is reprovisioned for 4G use.

 The 2600MHz band (LTE FDD band 7) is not currently in use in Ireland.
 See this Wikipedia article to see what LTE bands each EU country uses.